krajj7/BotHack/README.md

 Code for the Java bot: https://github.com/krajj7/ANBF/blob/master/javabots/SimpleBot/src/anbf/javabots/SimpleBot.java

+**25.5.2014**: The framework can now parse the map for basic level layout info and allows for a slightly more complex bot (explorebot.clj) that can explore the first level using A\* pathfinding and charge monsters it encounters.

 ## Roadmap

 ### Short-term goals

-Basic senses – track player status (proper statusline parsing), inventory etc.

 More actions, handling of prompts and menus.

-Parsing of the map, model of the game world.
+Expand model of the game world.

 More advanced bot.

 ### Medium-term goals

+Handling inventory.

-Pathfinding and long-distance travel.
+Long-distance travel.

 Make basic monster and item stats available.